hemanthkumargr/docs/gettingStarted/Getting-Started.md

 ![Import Finish](images/gs-import-finish.png)

+> Note: This process may take a while.
+You can see the progress in the bottom right of Eclipse

 Once you click finish, you will import the Maven subprojects into your workspace.
 Next, you'll have to add two buildfiles, one for site and one for admin.
 Click on the **Add Buildfiles** button on the Ant pane

 ![Add Buildfile](images/gs-add-buildfile.png)